DaisukeDaisuke/AwaitFormOptions/README.md

 Unselected menu options are discarded and not executed.

 > [!TIP]
-> When the form is completed, any button generators that were not selected will equally receive a `SOFe\AwaitGenerator\RaceLostException` (since 1.1.0)
+> When the form is completed, any button generators that were not selected will equally receive a `AwaitFormOptionsChildException` (since 3.0.1)
-> RaceLostException is only raised when the form is completed, and if the form is rejected you will receive an AwaitFormException depending on neverRejects

 ```php
 public function a(PlayerItemUseEvent $event): void {